Robert Ndrenika

-Robert Ndrenika (born 10 January 1942) is an Albanian actor and former politician.
-He was honored with the People's Artist of Albania award in 1988.
+Robert Ndrenika (born 10 January 1942) is an Albanian actor, honored with the People's Artist of Albania award in 1988.
 He was active in films, but also in theater and television performing hundreds of leading and supporting roles.

 Biography

 Ndrenika studied at the Qemal Stafa High School, in Tirana, Albania.

-Ndrenika has been a member of Parliament of Albania during 1992–1996, representing Democratic Party of Albania.
+He was a member of Parliament of Albania from 1992–1996, representing the Democratic Party of Albania.

 In 1998, Ndrenika was honoured with People's Artist of Albania decoration, becoming one of the few actors to have this decoration.
-In 2012, Ndrenika was decorated with Honor of Nation Order by president Bamir Topi for his contributions in Albanian cinematography.
+In 2012, he was decorated with Honor of Nation Order by president Bamir Topi for his contributions in Albanian cinematography.

 Ndrenika has two daughters.
 His wife Polikseni Ndrenika, died in 2008.
-The loss of his wife kept Ndrenika away from acting for the next four years.
+The loss of his wife kept him away from acting for the next four years.
 He returned on stage in April 2012.